 Where the ground level had been graded and lowered below the concrete surrounding the fence posts this was structurally improved using bricks and cement render made up of 3 parts sharp sand to I part cement and some SBR to aid the mixture sticking to the concrete.

-That is the patio at the side of the house pretty much complete except for finishing and now it was time to move onto the patio round the back of the house.
+That is the patio at the side of the house was pretty much complete except for finishing and now it was time to move onto the patio around the back of the house.

-The height around the riser was built up with type 1 and tamped down then mortar was trowelled into place around the riser and the frame set in place to the correct height of the surrounding slabs and with a slight fall matching the rest of the patio.
+The height around the riser was built up with type 1 and tamped down then mortar was trowelled into place around the riser and the frameset in place to the correct height of the surrounding slabs and with a slight fall matching the rest of the patio.
 The slabs around the frame were cut using an electric tile cutter which had a water tray for the blade to suppress dust.
-Also water was dribbled onto the slab while it was being cut.
-The operators wore face guard, face mask and ear defenders.
+Also, water was dribbled onto the slab while it was being cut.
+The operators wore face guards, face masks,s, and ear defenders.
 Type 1 was added around the frame and tamped down and then the slabs were set in place.